JBHutson/Comp_411_Computer_Org/README.txt

 a_to_i.c: program that converts a string of ASCII digits to a 32-bit integer

 i_to_a.c: program that converts a 32-bit integer to a string of ASCII digits

+Linked_List_And_Structs: program that creates a singly linked list of point structs (which include an x and y coordinate) and uses this information to print the square of the distance from each point to the origin (0, 0)